Marlon-Gomes/Marlon-Gomes/README.md

 ## Hi there, I'm Marlon :wave:

 ### About me
 I am an Investment Analyst working in the NY metro area.
 My background is in Mathematics (I received my Ph.D. from Stony Brook University in 2020), specifically Differential Geometry.
-My works employs methods of Statistics, Information Geometry, and Machine Learning to the study of financial time series, primarily using Python and the Wolfram Language/Mathematica.
+My work employs methods of Statistics, Information Geometry, and Machine Learning to the study of financial time series, primarily using Python and the Wolfram Language/Mathematica.
 I enjoy coding as a hobby.

 - :books: I’m currently learning about
     - C++